sergerdn/bas-set-cpu-affinity/README.md

 When you start the tool, it is automatically:

+1. Checks if another instance is already running and prevents multiple instances
-1. Identifies the available CPU cores and assigns them to main and worker processes
+2. Identifies the available CPU cores and assigns them to main and worker processes
-2. Moves existing processes from main cores to worker cores to free up resources
+3. Moves existing processes from main cores to worker cores to free up resources
-3. Begins monitoring and managing CPU affinity for all matching processes
+4. Begins monitoring and managing CPU affinity for all matching processes

+If you attempt to start the tool when another instance is already running, you'll see an error message in a dialog box and the new instance will exit.
+This ensures that error messages are visible even when launching the application by double-clicking the executable file.

 ### Command Line